What to wear to a christening: Appropriate outfits that hit the right mark

 Deciding what to wear to a christening isn't always easy.
 Unlike weddings, there often is no clear dress code or theme, but there are some guidelines you can follow to ensure you're dressed appropriately.

-An important landmark occasion, a christening is often seen as a grey area when it comes to outfit choice.
-Rarely as formal or as tricky as deciding on a wedding outfit, there might not be any hard and fast rules, but there are some soft guidelines we suggest you stick to to make sure you look appropriate for the occasion.
+An important landmark occasion, a christening is often seen as a grey area when it comes to what to wear.
 If no dress code has been specified on the invitation then you'll want to take your cues from the venue and setting of the ceremony.
-For low-key events, a smart-casual vibe will suffice, think your best dresses, or smart trousers and a blouse.
-For grander christenings, however, you will naturally require an outfit upgrade.
-Most importantly though, select an outfit you're comfortable in - whether that's opting for sharp tailoring and a blazer or you need a little boost with the perfect dress to hide a tummy and some of your best shapewear, confidence is the key ingredient to pulling off most looks.
+For low-key events, a smart-casual vibe will suffice, think your best dresses, or smart pants and a blouse.
+Grander christenings, however, will require an outfit upgrade.

-The Duchess of Cambridge consistently nails what to wear to a christening, dazzling in designer outfits for her own children's big days, so if you're really stuck for some style inspiration, our archive of Kate Middleton's dresses is a good place to start for fashionable yet sensible pieces.
-And remember if you're attending a church, make sure your shoulders are covered and you’re not showing too much skin.
-And of course, christening outfits for mums or godparents will need a little more thought behind them too.
+The Princess of Wales consistently nails what to wear to a christening, dazzling in designer outfits for her own children's big days, so if you're really stuck for some style inspiration, our archive of Kate Middleton's dresses is a good place to start for fashionable yet sensible pieces.
+And remember, if you're attending a church, make sure your shoulders are covered and you’re not showing too much skin.
+And of course, christening outfits for moms or godparents will need a little more thought behind them too.

 What to wear to a christening: 7 key pieces

 When it comes to what to wear to a christening there is no need to get yourself into a style panic.
-When in doubt err on the side of caution and go for smarter more polished pieces over keeping it laidback and casual.
+When in doubt, err on the side of caution and go for smarter, more polished pieces over keeping it laidback and casual.
+Most importantly, select an outfit you're comfortable in - whether that's opting for sharp tailoring and a blazer or you need a little boost with the perfect dress to hide a tummy and some of your best shapewear, confidence is the key ingredient to pulling off most looks.

 "Like weddings, christenings are a formal occasion and so when you're selecting what to wear, it's best to avoid casual items such as jeans and trainers and opt for smart occasion wear.
 A pretty floral midi dress or tailoring such as a pastel-colored suit teamed with a low block heel are both fail safe stylish options.
-While hats and fascinators are still popular, many are choosing to go with a more modern take on headpieces, such as an oversized Alice band, similar to those worn by the queen of occasionwear herself, The Duchess of Cambridge" - fashion editor and stylist, Antonia Kraskowski (opens in new tab)
+While hats and fascinators are still popular, many are choosing to go with a more modern take on headpieces, such as an oversized Alice band, similar to those worn by the Princess of Wales," says fashion editor and stylist Antonia Kraskowski.

 1. Midi Dress